albertcroig/Stewart-SVG-Projection-js/README.md

 - **platformTurn**: A boolean for hexagonal platforms to indicate if the platform shall look into the same direction as the base plate.
 Default=false

 ### Animation options
-The following options can be modified at the animation.js file, when the constructor function of the animation object is defined:
+Modify the following options in the animation.js file, within the animation object's constructor function:
 - **drawingSize**: Size of the drawing projected onto the wall.
 Default value is 300, so the size of the drawing window is a square of 300mmx300mm.
 Default=300
 - **drawingSpeed**: Speed of the animation (in units per second) of the animation.
 Take in account that, as it gets increased, the drawing of the SVG becomes less precise.
 However, it's only a visual matter.
 Default=0.1
 - **realDraw**: Determine if the path drawing is going to start as the end result or as the live draw.
 Default=false

-This next option is located inside the `drawPath` function in the `Animation.prototype`.
+The following next option is located inside the `drawPath` function in the `Animation.prototype`.
-- **steps**: Number of vertices that contain the shapes of the path drawn.
+- **steps**: Number of vertices in the path shapes.
 Increase for better resolution, decrease for better performance.
-Deafult=400
+Default=400

-### Servo values download (for arduino board)
+### Servo angles download options (for arduino board)

 Each servo has its own calibration values that have to be found in a real life test.
 This variable is an object and can is located inside `Animation.prototype`, on the `downloadServoAngles` function.
 Modify the arrays on it according to your platform servos.
 Each position of the elements in the array corresponds to the servo number.